Jack Sheppard: Early life

 Unable to support her family without her husband's income, Sheppard's mother sent him to Mr Garrett's School, a workhouse near St Helen's Bishopsgate, when he was six years old.
 Sheppard was sent out as a parish apprentice to a cane-chair maker, taking a settlement of 20 shillings, but his new master soon died.
 He was sent out to a second cane-chair maker, but Sheppard was treated badly.
 Finally, when Sheppard was 10 years old, he went to work as a shop-boy for William Kneebone, a wool draper with a shop on the Strand.
 Sheppard's mother had been working for Kneebone since her husband's death.
 Kneebone taught Sheppard to read and write and apprenticed him to a carpenter, Owen Wood, in Wych Street, off Drury Lane in Covent Garden.
 Sheppard signed his seven-year indenture on 2 April 1717.

 By 1722, Sheppard was showing great promise as a carpenter.
 Aged 20, he was a small man, only 5 ft 4 in and lightly built, but deceptively strong.
 He had a pale face with large, dark eyes, a wide mouth and a quick smile.
 Despite a slight stutter, his wit made him popular in the taverns of Drury Lane.
 He served five unblemished years of his apprenticeship but then began to become involved with crime.

 Joseph Hayne, a button-moulder who owned a shop nearby, also managed a tavern named the Black Lion off Drury Lane, which he encouraged the local apprentices to frequent.
 The Black Lion was visited by criminals such as Joseph "Blueskin" Blake, Sheppard's future partner in crime, and self-proclaimed "Thief-Taker General" Jonathan Wild, secretly the boss of a criminal gang which operated across London and later Sheppard's implacable enemy.

-According to Sheppard's autobiography, he had been an innocent until going to Hayne's tavern, but there began a preference for strong drink and the affections of Elizabeth Lyon, a prostitute also known as Edgworth Bess (or Edgeworth Bess) from her place of birth at Edgeworth in Middlesex.
+According to Sheppard's autobiography, he had been an innocent until going to Hayne's tavern, but there began a preference for strong drink and the affections of Elizabeth Lyon, a prostitute also known as Edgeworth Bess (or Edgware Bess) from her place of birth at Edgeworth in Middlesex.
 In his History, Defoe records that Bess was "a main lodestone in attracting of him up to this Eminence of Guilt".
 Such, Sheppard claimed, was the source of his later ruin.
 Peter Linebaugh offers a more politicised version: that Sheppard's sudden transformation was a liberation from the dull drudgery of indentured labour and that he progressed from pious servitude to self-confident rebellion and Levelling.